simplesalt/main-9bc77/content/Help.md

 ## Introductions

-### Content partners

-I would like to meet thoughtful people who talk about risk in finance, legal, and technology.
-If you think we would have good chemistry and complementary messages, connect us.

-### Event organizers
+### Business groups

-I [speak](/speaking/) at industry events, demystifying security and internet crime.
-Connect me to people who need sensible security content.
+I [demystify security](/speaking), providing practical and entertaining presentations for attorneys, finance leaders, and other high-trust professionals.
+Please connect me to people who need that.

-### Referral partners

-Simple Salt comes alongside management consultants to provide security strategy as part of a larger strategic engagement.
-If a consulting firm with matching values is looking for a security partner, please connect us.

 ### Direct clients

-Simple Salt helps businesses who need to protect themselves from internet crime.
-This is often high-trust professional services firms between 50-200M.
+[Simple Salt](https://simple-salt.com) helps businesses protect themselves from internet crime, clearly answering how worried they should be and what they can do about it.
+Clients are most often commercial law, accounting, and other high-trust professional services firms between 50-300M.

 ## Content feedback

-I invest a lot to make my articles and talks the best they can be.
+I make my articles and talks the best they can be, and rely on collaborators for refinement and feedback.
 [Help me](/help-content) make them better.

 ## How I can help you